ameyagidh/PhotoAlbum/README.md

 Youtube Video Link https://youtu.be/gvLs8VI4-dM

 Photo album is a project made in java which uses swing and html, Css to build a swing (Graphical) view and a web view.
+A text file, type of view web or graphical, output file(For web view) and the dimensions are the input.
+As an output we see the photoAlbum made by using the given text file input.
 PhotoAlbum uses the concepts of Object Oriented programming such as
 A) SOLID
 1. Single Responsibility